ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.TranscribeSettings.md

 public var generateDescription: Swift.Bool?
 ```

-Whether video description should be automatically generated
+Determines if the video description should be automatically generated.

 - Remark: Generated from `#/components/schemas/TranscribeSettings/generateDescription`.